japila-books/spark-structured-streaming-internals/docs/HDFSBackedStateStoreProvider.md

 `cleanup` returns immediately (and does nothing) when there are no delta and snapshot files.

-`cleanup` takes the version of the latest state file (`lastVersion`) and decrements it by <<spark-sql-streaming-properties.md#spark.sql.streaming.minBatchesToRetain, spark.sql.streaming.minBatchesToRetain>> configuration property (default: `100`) that gives the earliest version to retain (and all older state files to be removed).
+`cleanup` takes the version of the latest state file (`lastVersion`) and decrements it by [spark.sql.streaming.minBatchesToRetain](configuration-properties.md#spark.sql.streaming.minBatchesToRetain) configuration property that gives the earliest version to retain (and all older state files to be removed).

 `cleanup` requests the <<fm, CheckpointFileManager>> to [delete the path](CheckpointFileManager.md#delete) of every old state file.